advanced-security/ghas-to-csv/README.md

 ## Using this with Flat Data

 Why?
-Because look at this beatiful [viewer](https://flatgithub.com).
+Because look at this beautiful [viewer](https://flatgithub.com).
 It's so nice to have a working time-series data set without a ton of drama.

 ![flat-viewer](images/flat-viewer.png)